Pull to refresh

 Overview

 For decades, the blood-brain barrier has blocked nearly all large-molecule drugs from reaching the brain — a biological wall that left most neurological diseases effectively untreatable with modern biologics.
-On March 25, 2026, the Food and Drug Administration (FDA) approved AVLAYAH, developed by Denali Therapeutics, making it the first drug in history specifically engineered to cross that barrier and deliver a therapeutic enzyme to the central nervous system after a simple intravenous infusion.
+On March 25, 2026, the FDA approved Denali Therapeutics' AVLAYAH.
+It's the first drug specifically engineered to cross the blood-brain barrier and deliver a therapeutic enzyme to the central nervous system after a simple intravenous infusion.

 Why it matters

-If this delivery platform works for common brain diseases, it could unlock effective treatments for Alzheimer's, Parkinson's, and hundreds of millions of patients worldwide.
+If this delivery platform works for common brain diseases like Alzheimer's and Parkinson's, it could unlock effective treatments for hundreds of millions of patients worldwide.

 Key Indicators